SEIU1107/website/src/posts/blog/2023/2023-06-14-Filipino-Attack.md

 ---
-title: 'Filipino American Leaders Call for Justice and Proactive Safety Measures for Elderly Man Who Was Attacked, and Urgent Steps to End Asian Hate'
+title: "Filipino American Leaders Call for Justice and Proactive Safety Measures for Elderly Man Who Was Attacked, and Urgent Steps to End Asian Hate"
-featuredImg: '/post_imgs/2023/Stop-Asian-Hate-2023.png'
+featuredImg: "/post_imgs/2023/Stop-Asian-Hate-2023.png"
-url: '2023-06-14-Filipino-American-Leaders-Call-for-Justice'
+url: "2023-06-14-Filipino-American-Leaders-Call-for-Justice"
 excerpt: Prominent leaders of the Filipino American community are calling for justice and proactive safety measures for the elderly man who was attacked on May 30, as well as urgent steps to end the alarming rise in Asian hate crimes.
 date: 2023-06-14
 author: SEIU
+tags:
+  - Political Action
 ---

 Prominent leaders of the Filipino American community are calling for justice and proactive safety measures for the elderly man who was attacked on May 30, as well as urgent steps to end the alarming rise in Asian hate crimes.
 The elderly Filipino American man, 75-year-old Amadeo Quindara, is living in fear for his life and safety as the attacker was recently released from jail and apparently continues to pose a threat to him.
 The perpetrator has only been charged with a misdemeanor and not for assault.

 The attack comes at a time when there is an alarming surge in hate crimes against Asian Americans nationally, and as Nevada’s Filipino American population is growing rapidly.
 There was a disturbing [167% increase](https://www.themarshallproject.org/2023/03/25/asian-hate-crime-fbi-black-lgbtq) in anti-Asian hate crimes during the first year of the pandemic alone, according to the FBI.
 There are now approximately [170,000](https://en.wikipedia.org/wiki/Demographics_of_Filipino_Americans) Filipino Americans in Nevada, who fill vital roles working in the healthcare industry, education, small business, and every profession and cross-section of society.
 Below are statements from prominent leaders of the Filipino American community: